UW-GAC/django-anvil-consortium-manager/docs/user_guide.rst

 Create a new workspace
 ----------------------

-1. Navigate to `Workspaces -> Create a new a workspace`.
-Make sure to select the "Create a new workspace" link under the workspace type that you would like to create.
+1. Navigate to the workspace landing page (`Workspaces -> Workspace types`).

+2. On the workspace landing page, find the card for the workspace type you would like to import, and then click on the "Create a workspace on AnVIL" link in that card.

-2. In the "Billing project" field, select the billing project in which to create the workspace (e.g., primed-cc).
+3. In the "Billing project" field, select the billing project in which to create the workspace (e.g., "primed-cc").
 If it doesn’t exist, you may need to import a billing project (see instructions).

-3. In the "name" field, type the name of the workspace that you would like to create within the selected billing project (e.g., test-workspace).
+4. In the "name" field, type the name of the workspace that you would like to create within the selected billing project (e.g., "test-workspace").

-4. If applicable, in the "authorization domains" box, select one or more authorization domains for this workspace.
+5. If applicable, in the "authorization domains" box, select one or more authorization domains for this workspace.

     * You can select multiple authorization domains using Command-click.
     * To de-select an authorization domain, click on it while holding the Command key.

-5. If desired, add any notes about the Workspace in the "note" field.
+6. If desired, add any notes about the Workspace in the "note" field.

-6. Fill out all other required fields for the type of workspace you are creating.
+7. Fill out all other required fields for the type of workspace you are creating.

-7. Click on the "Save workspace" button.
+8. Click on the "Save workspace" button.
 This can take some time due to delays from AnVIL.

 If successful, you will be shown a success message and information about the workspace that you just created.
 The examples would create a workspace named "primed-cc/test-workspace".